 If you have kidney disease, you need a registered dietitian nutritionist on your health care team.
 An RDN will teach you how to eat well and manage this new and very important part of your health plan.

 Protein helps build, repair and maintain every cell in your body and can be used to supply energy if needed.
 When your kidneys are not working well, they can't handle as much protein.
 It is very important you eat enough carbohydrates and fats to supply your body with all the energy you need.
 The limited protein you eat will then be used to build and repair your cells.
-Your new diet will need to include the right balance of protein, carbohydrates and fat.
+Your new eating plan will need to include the right balance of protein, carbohydrates and fat.
 Main sources of protein include meat, poultry, fish, eggs, milk, beans and nuts.
-Breads, cereals, seeds and vegetables contain protein, too.
+Breads, cereals, seeds and vegetables contain some protein, too.

 - Total Calories.
 Calorie intake is important in keeping your weight in a healthy range.